 Click here for a tab of Crazy train.

 Crazy Train was Ozzy Osbourne’s first major hit after leaving Black Sabbath and pursuing a solo career.
 Released as the single for the full-length record Blizzard of Ozz, Crazy Train saw immediate commercial success off the back of it’s iconic riff and its chugging beat, and remains popular to this day.

 The song won a number of accolades ending up on lists like VH1’s best hard rock songs of all time, and Guitar Player magazine’s greatest guitar solos as well.

 The song itself, however, is deceptively easy to play.
 It might sound impressive, but an intermediate guitarist can definitely play the main riff as well as the verses and choruses with a bit of practice.
 The riff is all within a minor scale, so if you’re practicing scales it shouldn’t be too difficult.

-The chugging rhythm of the rest of the song might be hard at first, but after a few runs through you’ll start to get accustomed.
-The difficult part is the solo, which just takes a lot of time and a good ear.
+The driving rhythm of the rest of the song might seem hard at first, but after a few runs through you’ll start to get accustomed.
+The most difficult part is the solo, which just takes persistence, time and a good ear.
 Still, there’s no technique in it that’s so difficult that only an advanced guitarist could pull it off.

 Beat It by Michael Jackson

 A tab for this song can be found here.